radishland/radish/README.md

 ### Importmap

-When building your project, an importmap of the dependencies is generated and inlined in the  `head` of the html.
+When building your project, an importmap of the runtime dependencies is generated and inlined in the  `head` of the html.
 This relies on the [importmap](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) Web Standard.

 You have full control over the importmap generation, which is configurable in the `scripts/generate.ts` file:
 - a `transform(importmap: ImportMap): string` hook allows you to modify the generated importmap before the file is saved on disk.